162tmac/mata-mathematics-solver/README.md

 * As a First Time Visitor, I want to see the solver in action.
     1. The how to page shows exactly how to use the solver so users can get to work quickly.
     2. The query bar is the first thing the user sees and their attention is drawn to using it.
-The keyboard and dropdown gives the user multiple calls to action to use it.
+The keyboard gives the user multiple calls to action to use it.
+    3. There examples page gives the users a range of example queries to input into the solver.

 #### Returning User Goals